fractionalapp/voting/README.md

 ## The Challenge

 The purpose of this challenge is to qualify how well you can implement a simple feature end-to-end.
-The final look and feel of the feature should look as close as possible to the [designs provided](https://www.figma.com/file/iAWZnQpFxeIZyn7uqqKbsk/Interview?node-id=1%3A1985), but feel free to expand on this as you see fit.
-We also laid out a general file structure to organize controllers, resolvers, and models on the server - feel free to change this as you see fit.
+You should try to get the look and feel of the feature to be as close to the [designs provided](https://www.figma.com/file/iAWZnQpFxeIZyn7uqqKbsk/Interview?node-id=1%3A1985), but feel free to expand on this as you see fit.
+We provided a codebase that resembles our internal infrastructure (outside of SQLite).
+You're free to use this as a starter or build with whatever makes you comfortable.
+The goal of the assignment is to see how well you can take a product spec from definition to execution.

 ### Part 1: Implementation